marksikaundi/Wildfire-Prediction-Challenge/README.md

 # About Wildfire Prediction Challenge
 Can you predict the burned area of wildfires in ZInbabwe?

+## Description

+Welcome to our beginner-friendly Machine Learning Hackathon!
+This challenge is specially designed for first-time participants, offering a safe and supportive environment where you can learn, collaborate, ask questions and grow with fellow newcomers.

 We’ve split up Zimbabwe into 533 equal areas, centered around the locations provided in the lat/lon columns.
 The target variable, burn_area, is the percentage of the area that has been burned in a given month.
 Due to the way it’s measured, there may be some overlap of burned areas for two successive months, and so the total burned area over a time period isn’t necessarily equal to the sum of the ‘burn_area’ figures for all months.
 You are not permitted to use external data in this competition.